sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/README.txt

 All samples can be run via Maven commands.
 After starting the server:

 %> mvn install ( run at least once to compile the samples )
-%> mvn exec:exec -P mySample (where mySample is the name of the test (crud, search, configprogrammatic ...).
+%> mvn exec:exec -P mySample (where mySample is the name of the test (crud, configprogrammatic ...).
 See details in next paragraphs.

 Basic configuration samples:
-configprogrammatic - Configure BigMemory programatically configfile - Configure BigMemory via xml arc - Configure BigMemory with Automatic Resource Control
+configprogrammatic - Configure Terracotta server programatically configfile - Configure Terracotta server via xml arc - Configure Terracotta server with Automatic Resource Control

 Samples demonstrating features:
-crud - Basic BigMemory operations - create, retrieve, update, delete readwritethrough - Cache Loader and Cache Writer cache - Use BigMemory as a cache nonstop - BigMemory nonstop and rejoin features
+crud - Basic Terracotta server operations - create, retrieve, update, delete readwritethrough - Cache Loader and Cache Writer cache - Use Terracotta server as a cache nonstop - Terracotta server nonstop and rejoin features